pandas-dev/pandas/doc/source/dsintro.rst

 **Missing Data**

 Much more will be said on this topic in the :ref:`Missing data <missing_data>` section.
-To construct a DataFrame with missing data, use ``np.nan`` for those values which are missing.
+To construct a DataFrame with missing data, we use ``np.nan`` to represent missing values.
 Alternatively, you may pass a ``numpy.MaskedArray`` as the data argument to the DataFrame constructor, and its masked entries will be considered missing.